Sign in and save.

 Round Table Discussion (60 minutes)

 To close this event, Meredith will be discussing best practices for how to apply this newly acquired knowledge into your daily appraisal practice while following USPAP, with a Q&A afterwards.

 This course will take place from 10:00am-3:00pm CT on June 24, 2022.

 All students are required to have either a built-in microphone, headset with microphone and webcam in order to participate in the course.
 Students also need to have the following operating systems to access an online course: Windows 7 or later, Windows Server 2008 or later, Mac OSX 10.7 or later.

-Don't have time to attend all three live days of the course but still want to attend?
+Don't have time to attend this course live but still want to attend?
 Don't worry!
-Everyone who registers for this course in advance will receive the full course recording.
+Everyone who registers for this course in advance will receive 3 out of the 4 course recordings (NOTE: The Faberge session will not be recorded).
 You will have up to 3 months to watch the course on your own time.
 The recordings will only be made available for those registered by June 23rd.